It’s All About Correlation!

 We can apply this particular user into the search and use it in the other part such as the wired network.

-Applying John Doe’s IP Address in the search, we are only viewing John Doe’s flows from the wireless network to the wired network exiting the WAN edge router into the Internet.
+Applying John Doe’s IP Address in the search, we are only viewing John Doe’s flows from the wireless network to the wired network exiting the intelligent WAN edge router into the Internet.

 By simply double clicking on one of these flows, we will show you the hop-by-hop view of where the flow traverses the network along with information such as CPU utilization, ingress and egress interface, policies being applied along with DSCP marking information.
 Click on “Show Path”, you can gain hop-by-hop visibility through the network using basic flexible NetFlow information.